Removal procedure

 3. Remove the oil pan assembly.

-4. Remove the connecting rod and piston assembly.
+4. Remove the connecting rod and piston group as an assembly.

 5. Remove the oil pump assembly.